digitallinguistics/data-format/README.md

     * The DLx schemas support unique identifiers in the form of opaque IDs or human-readable keys, or both (recommended - see below).
 Many schemas include an optional `id` field, which is meant to be representative of whatever opaque identifier scheme best suits your database.
 You could name this field `id`, `ID`, `dbid` (database ID), `localid`, `uuid`, `uri`, etc. etc. Thus when the `id` property is referenced in the schemas, it should not be taken literally as being the `id` field.
 Instead it refers to whichever field your database uses for unique, opaque identifiers.
 Whichever name you choose for the property should be used consistently in place of the `id` fields.
 No restrictions are placed on the format of the ID field other than that it must be non-empty, although best practice is for this field to be a string (preferably a UUID) or a number.

-    * If your database depends on unique, opaque identifiers (e.g. a [UUID][11]), you should **also** use human-readable keys.
+    * If your database depends on unique, opaque identifiers (e.g. a [UUID][UUID]), you should **also** use human-readable keys.
 For example, a Lexeme object representing the word "book" (the noun) might have an ID of `d0e51fcb-84af-44aa-ba16-67561e21c793`, but should also have a key `book1`.
 This helps users identify it as the lexeme "book", while simultaneously helping distinguish it from other "book" homonyms in the database (such as the word "book" used as verb, which might be `book2`).

     * Generally speaking, DLx data should be stored in denormalized (embedded) format whenever it is practical to do so.
 Sometimes, however, data needs to be normalized when embedding the data directly would be impractical or create infinite recursion.
 The DLx specification provides a `DatabaseReference` object for this purpose, used to reference other items in a database.
 For example, a Lexeme may have a reference to an Utterance in its `examples` field, and that Utterance might also have a reference to the Lexeme.
 Because it would be impossible to represent such a recursive relationship in a single JSON document, database references are used instead.
 Each DatabaseReference object contains `key`, `url`, `id`, `index`, and `referenceType` properties which allow you to uniquely identify other items in the database.
 Other properties are required or permitted as appropriate.